 Knowing when the book was written adds to your toolkit specific information which can help you unlock the meaning of the Scriptural text.

-Most scholarship believes the book was written in the mid ‘90s of the first century.
+Most scholarship believes the book was written in the mid-’90s of the first century.
 It is likely that John was in his ’90s when he wrote this book to the seven churches that he cared for.
 Think about that for a moment.
 One is never too old to be used by God.
 What have we done to the “elders” in our midst in our society?
-Of course, different societies treat the aging differently.
-How are the “aged” treated in your part of the world?
+Of course, different societies treat aging differently.
+How is the “aged” treated in your part of the world?

 In USAmerica, retirement came to fore with the Presidency of Franklin Delano Roosevelt (FDR).
 One day while sharing breakfast with a friend of mine, who was in his early ‘80s then, and has now passed on, I asked him when he was going to retire.
 He told me he was raised pre-FDR and retirement was not a part of his thought patterns.
 It’s true.
 At his age, he was working as an active missionary to his own tribe of Native Americans in Wisconsin.
 He was still traveling and speaking.
 He was working on a college degree, and he was learning how to operate a business on the Net.

 Nope!
 We are never too old.
 Our culture may have told us that and treated us that way, but there seems to be a different economy for the “elders” within the story of God.

 Several years ago, I met with several elderly people.
 Of course, they don’t want to be thought of in that way.
 The folks lived in a low-income apartment building that was right behind the church facility where I participate with a community of faith before the church moved.
 One of the folks in the church decided to reach out to that community and offer them food and conversation.
 It all began with the food being cooked and served to them.
 We graduated to sharing a meal that they cooked and then we talked about the Story of God and had a conversation about what we were learning.
 It was a delight!
 And I think they sense their usefulness.